Skip to main content

 Offline support

-Should your space lose access to internet, Kisi supports two fallback mechanisms for unlocking doors or elevators:
+Should your space lose internet access, Kisi supports three fallback mechanisms for unlocking doors or elevators:

-With offline cache (also "edge cache") on the reader, access rights are cached offline-accessible on readers.
-Whenever a user unlocks a door, Kisi will use these cached access rights before attempting to call the Kisi cloud.
+With offline cache (also "edge cache") on the reader, access rights are cached on Kisi readers based on recent usage patterns.
+The Kisi reader will use these cached access rights before attempting to call the Kisi cloud.
 If the user is in the cache, an internet connection is not required.
-Currently, we are covering internet outages for up to 36 hours, but this will be increased in future updates.
+Currently, a reader's offline cache can cover internet outages for up to 36 hours, but this will be increased in future updates.

 Key features